-Term / Common abbreviation Brief Description Bold Text = A term also addressed within the glossary National Planning Policy Framework.
-Policies Map - A map of the borough, using an Ordnance Survey base to illustrate the spatial implications of the policies and proposals contained in the Local Plan and other Development Plan Documents.
+Term / Common abbreviation Brief Description Bold Text = A term also addressed within the glossary Policies Map - A map of the borough, using an Ordnance Survey base to illustrate the spatial implications of the policies and proposals contained in the Local Plan and other Development Plan Documents.
 The map defines sites where particular developments or land uses are favoured, or those areas that are protected from development.
 Detailed inset maps are used where additional clarity is required.
-The Regulations - Refers to The Town and Country Planning (Local Planning) (England) Regulations 2012, as amended, which govern matters relating to the preparation of Local Plan documents.
-Site Allocations - The allocation of land for particular uses within a Development Plan Document.
-Soundness - For a document to be considered sound it must positively prepared, justified, effective and com be legally compliant (i.e. prepared in accordance with The Regulations ) apliant with national policy.
-Documents must be founded on adequate, up-t strategy when considered against the reasonab to-date and relevant evidence and represent the most appropriate le alternatives.
+The Regulations - Refers to The Town and Country Planning (Local Planning) (England) Regulations 2012, as amended, which govern all matters relating to the preparation of Local Plan documents.
+Site Allocations - The allocation of land for particular uses within a Development Plan Document .
+Soundness - For a document to be considered sou positively prepared, justified, effectiv nd it must be legally compliant (i.e. prepared in accordance with The Regulations ) e and compliant with national policy.
+Documents must be founded on adec strategy when considered against the uate, up-to-date and relevant evidence and represent the most appropriate reasonable alternatives.
 Spatial planning - particular area.
-It goes beyond traditional land u the public sector to influence the distribution of people and activities in a use planning, in that it brings together and integrates policies for the is and programmes which influence the nature of places and how they and use by influencing the demands on, or needs for, development, but or mainly through the granting or refusal of planning permission and Specific Consultation Bodies ies to consult each of the 'specific consultation bodies', to the extent that affects the body, in the preparation of documents that will form part of ied in the regulations.
-It includes organisations such as major ders neighbouring local authorities and parish councils both within and Also refer to: General consultation bodies Stakeholder - The term used to describe any organisation or in decisions of another individual or organisation. ndividual that has a direct interest in, or is affected by, the actions or
+It goes beyond traditi s used by the public sector to influence the distribution of people and activities in a onal land use planning, in that it brings together and integrates policies for the her policies and programmes which influence the nature of places and how they - pact on land use by influencing the demands on, or needs for, development, but red solely or mainly through the granting or refusal of planning permission and means.
+Specific Consultation Bodies g authorities to consult each of the 'specific consultation bodies', to the extent that ect matter affects the body, in the preparation of documents that will form part of is identified in the regulations.
+It includes organisations such as major ure providers neighbouring local authorities and parish councils both within and Also refer to: General consultation b odies Stakeholder - The term used to describe any organisation or individual that has a direct interest in, or is affected by, the a decisions of another individual or organisation.